DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-05-18-adding-study-sites.md

 The final step is to check your answers before adding the study site.

-Users cannot add the same study site twice.
-If they try to do this, we display an error message when selecting' Add school' on the ‘Check your answers’ page.
+Users can only add the same study site once.
+If they try to add the location again, we display an error message when submitting the ‘Check your answers’ page.

 ### Editing a study site